 BILL ANALYSIS: Teachers and school employees can be paid in 12 monthly installment regardless of when they make the request and teachers employed for a period of less than 10 months may also receive their salaries in 12 monthly installments.
-In addition, school employees that are employed for a period of 11 calendar months can also be paid in 12 equal installments if they request.
-Local school administrative units (LEAs) may fulfill this through a payroll deduction plan.

-PART II: Change Report Date for Student Meal Debt Report and Allow Funds for Schools Lunches to Carryforward
+PART III: Change Report Date for Student Meal Debt Report and Allow Funds for Schools Lunches to Carryforward

-CURRENT LAW and BILL ANALYSIS: The State Board of Education (SBE) must report to the Joint Legislative Education Oversight Committee (JLEOC) on unpaid meal charges in LEAs by October 15, 2021.
+CURRENT LAW and BILL ANALYSIS: The State Board of Education (SBE) must report to the Joint Legislative Education Oversight Committee (JLEOC) on unpaid meal charges in local school administrative units (LEAs) by October 15, 2021.
 This Part changes the due date to October 15, 2022.